Arturbl/Xtream/README.md

 # How to use the app:
     Download it via play store or access it via browser

-    * with an account:
-        -> Cans:
-            -> Visualizer Profiles:
-            -> Speak and donate to other people
-        -> Cannot:
-            -> Receive donations
-            -> be visualized by others

 ## How they do it:
     1. Free plan: (no need for an account)
         .random people will appear in chats.
-        .if the user reload the page not having an account, all chats will be lost .Config options:
+        .Config options:
             .Sex